Andrew-Kang-G/raw-html-attribute-updater/README.md

 import RawHtmlAttributeUpdater from './raw-html-attribute-updater';

+/* @params
+*   string : attrName, attrValue, elementName, htmlStr (necessary)
+*            isIdWay (not necessaray, default : false) */

-new RawHtmlAttributeUpdater().storeAttrField(attrName, attrValue, elementName, htmlStr)  // Returns htmlStr that has been updated with elementName, attrName, attrValue.
+new RawHtmlAttributeUpdater().storeAttrField(attrName, attrValue, elementName, htmlStr)  // returns htmlStr that has been updated with elementName, attrName, attrValue.

+// if it does not work above, use the following usage.

+RawHtmlAttributeUpdater.storeAttrField(attrName, attrValue, elementName, htmlStr)  // returns htmlStr that has been updated with elementName, attrName, attrValue.

 ```